5rahim/seanime/README.md

   - Manage your AniList collection
 - 🎉 **Automatically scan your anime library**
   - Seanime does not require a mandatory folder structure or naming convention
-  - It also supports torrent names with absolute episode numbers
+  - Seanime supports torrent names with absolute episode numbers
-  - *Enhanced scanning* is available for more accurate results
 - 🎉 **Download new episodes automatically**
+  - Add rules (filters) that specify which torrent to download based on parameters such as release group, resolution, episode numbers
   - Seanime will check RSS feeds for new episodes and download them automatically via qBittorrent
 - 🎉 **Integrated torrent search engine**
   - You can manually search and download new episodes with a few clicks
+  - Seanime will notify you when new episodes are available
 - 🎉 **Automatically track your progress**
   - Launch an episode from the web interface and Seanime will automatically update your progress on AniList
 - 🎉 **MyAnimeList integration**
-  - Sync your anime lists between AniList and MyAnimeList
+  - Sync your anime lists between AniList and MyAnimeList (Experimental)
   - Automatically update your progress on MyAnimeList
-- No data collection
+- **No data collection**

 ### What it is not

-Seanime is not a replacement for Plex/Jellyfin, it requires an internet connection to fetch metadata and does not support transcoding or streaming to other devices (yet).
+🚨Seanime is not a replacement for Plex/Jellyfin, it requires an internet connection to fetch metadata and does not support transcoding or streaming to other devices (yet).

 # Setup